Accelerating Dynamical System Simulations with Contracting and Physics-Projected Neural-Newton Solvers: Introduction

+\textbf{Predicting linear transformations:} We first use a NN to predict the expensive linear transformation (i.e., Jacobian inverse $J^{-1}$) mappings which are at the computational heart of a Newton routine.
+In doing so, we exploit the fact that Newton steps can include some degree of error and still iteratively arrive at the desired root.
+In this paper, we use a NN to learn these linear transformations, and then we iteratively project the residual error of future time domain trajectory points onto these linear transformations.
+We thus refer to the resulting tool as the Physics-pRojected Neural-Newton Solver (\texttt{PRoNNS}), since it projects physics-based residuals directly into the NN at each iteration.

-The CDLM perspective arises by treating (\ref{eq: self_map}) as a discretized Euler step of some continuous system; in the limit, (\ref{eq: self_map}) transforms into a true derivative (i.e., $\dot{\bm{x}}=f(\bm{x},\theta)$), and CDLMs naturally emerge~\cite{Chen:2018}.
-In this paper, we offer a new perspective: rather than having (\ref{eq: self_map}) (or its continuous counterpart) directly model the evolution of some system of interest, we instead use it to model the iterative steps taken by the numerical \textit{solver} of the system.
-In doing so, we can equip (\ref{eq: self_map}) with a particular mathematical property that few dynamical systems actually possess: contraction.
-Generally, a self-mapping system contracts if any input points are farther apart than the output points to which they map~\cite{Pata:2019}.
+\textbf{Directly predicting state updates:} We also explore removing the physics-based residual function altogether to learn a fully data-driven iterative solver.
+By directly modeling a numerical solver, we can equip (\ref{eq: self_map}) with a particular mathematical property that few dynamical systems actually possess: contraction.
+A self-mapping system contracts if a distinct set of inputs are farther apart than the outputs to which they map~\citep{Pata:2019}.
 Thus, we use (\ref{eq: self_map}) to model a contracting numerical solver.
-As a guiding application, this paper focuses on modeling the expensive Newton solver which is at the computational heart of implicit Runge-Kutta integration~\cite{Iserles:2008}.
-If certain conditions are satisfied (e.g., conditions for the Newton-Kantorovich Theorem~\cite{Ortega:2000}), then Newton's method is guaranteed to contract around the fixed point it is seeking.
-By ensuring that the Newton solver always iterates in a locally contracting region, we can train a NN which both mimics its contracting iterative behavior and, furthermore, is guaranteed to contract.
+If certain conditions are satisfied (e.g., conditions for the Newton-Kantorovich Theorem~\citep{Ortega:2000}), then Newton's method is guaranteed to contract around the fixed point it is seeking.
+By ensuring that the Newton solver always iterates in a locally contracting region, we can train a NN which both mimics Newton's iterative contracting behavior and, furthermore, is guaranteed to converge.
+The resulting NN is termed the Contracting Neural-Newton Solver (\texttt{CoNNS}).